 - Partner Links

 I won’t go into each of these on an individual basis, but I will choose Local Engagement to discuss in more depth.
 This is an interesting one, as the idea is that by engaging locally offline, you can build your online awareness.
 The simplicity of this is beautiful.
-It is so easy to get caught up in the digital world, and forget that there are real people at the end of our transactions.
+It is so easy to get caught up in the digital world (and forget that there are real people at the end of our transactions.
 By networking and engaging with business and customers locally, you can do incredible things for your business.
 Never underestimate the power of word of mouth.
+Also, don’t underestimate the power of a Digital Marketing Plan Template.

 Most of my business success has come from word of mouth between my customers, and my confidence in shouting my business offerings from the rooftops.
 I have never been shy to ask people to spread a good word about me if they were happy with my service.
 Similarly, I use any engagement where possible to promote myself and my content writing business.